Lucevar/npc-outfit-diversity/docs/changelogs/npcs.md

 * Khajiit Outfit Diversity: TR head, TR shirt

 **Addhirranirr**
-* NOD: Gave her one of Dim's Khajiit hairstyles and one of westly's vest shirts
+* NOD: Gave her one of Dim's Khajiit hairstyles and a shirt from TD

 **Adil Norvayn**
 * Rogues Gallery - Head from TD